mdqueliste/training-web-app/README.md

 # training-web-app
-A web app for Phil-lidar1
+A starter project for the Phil-lidar1 web app